emacsgifs/emacsgifs.github.io/_drafts/2016-09-25-pcase-lambda-a-few-examples.md

 Matches if `{function}` applied to the object returns non-nil.

-Because we're in a backquote context, we don't quote our function name (as we usually would):
+Because we're in a backquote context, we comma the `(pred)` form.
+The match position will be passed to the function as a single argument.

 {% highlight elisp %}
 (pcase '(1 2 3)